On my own account:

 There is a potential of a conflict of interests between these two criteria, and the ideal is probably to get a perfect balance between the two, or - to keep them completely separate… The conflicting possibilities make the process of taking photographs more interesting for me.

 I enjoy the process of being able to tell stories with photographs.
-I mainly use my Photography by Tim Honey page on Facebook for this.
-That space allows me to share more of the process, and to be more inclusive.
+I have mainly used my Tim Honey - Photographer / Artist page on Facebook for this.
+That space has allowed me to share more of the process, and to be more inclusive.
 Yes, I’ll take a photograph of the drummer too…

 The development of digital photography seems to have made the concept of ‘being a photographer’ a relatively simple and easy one - if you know a little bit about photographic computer programs or where too find the right options on your cellphone.
 Phone cameras (and most digital format cameras) have - like mp3s have done with music - made the creation and destruction of images as simple as clicking a button - within moments of having taken the shot.